Gretel & Hansel

-It was announced in October 2018 that Orion Pictures had started developing Gretel & Hansel, a film adaptation based on the German folklore Hansel and Gretel by the Brothers Grimm, with Perkins directing the film from a screenplay he co-wrote with Hayes.
-At the same time, Lillis was set to star in the film, with other actors being added shortly after, and filming taking place between November and December 2018 in Dublin, Ireland.

-Gretel & Hansel was released in North America on 31 January 2020 by Orion Pictures through United Artists Releasing.
-The film grossed $22 million worldwide and received generally mixed reviews from critics, with praise for its visuals and cinematography, as well as the horror elements and acting, but criticism for the film's slow pacing and screenplay.
+Gretel & Hansel was released in the United States on 31 January 2020, by United Artists Releasing.
+The film grossed $22.3 million worldwide against a $5 million production budget and received generally positive reviews from critics, with praise for its visuals and cinematography as well as the horror elements and acting, but criticism for its pacing and screenplay.

 Plot

-The prologue opens with a story about "A Beautiful Child with a Pretty Pink Hat".
-A father takes his deathly ill baby daughter to be cured by a witch, who, in doing so, gifts the child with supernatural abilities.
-As the girl grows, the villagers come to hear her premonitions, but her sinister nature is soon revealed when she begins murdering innocents, including her own father.
-The girl is then abandoned in the woods, where she lures children to their death.
+The prologue opens with a story about "a beautiful child with a pretty pink hat", a mortally wounded baby girl.
+Her father takes her to the woods to be cured by a witch, who performs healing spells, bestowing supernatural abilities on the child in the process.
+As the girl grows up, the villagers come to hear her premonitions, but her wicked nature is soon revealed when she begins murdering innocent people, including her own father.
+The rest of the village imprison her in the woods, where she begins to lure children to their deaths.

-The scene shifts to teenaged Gretel, who is implied to also have supernatural abilities, and her younger brother, Hansel.
-As their father has died, their mother sends them out to find work.
+The scene shifts to teenage Gretel, who often takes care of her younger brother, Hansel, and is implied to also have some sort of supernatural powers.
+As their father dies, their mother sends them out to find work.
 Gretel is offered a housekeeping job but turns it down when the master of the house asks about her virginity.
-Their mother rebukes Gretel for not helping provide for them and threatens to kill them if they do not leave the house.
+Their mother rebukes Gretel for failing to provide for them and threatens to kill both children if they do not leave the house.

-The siblings flee and find a hut to stay for the night, but a ghoulish man appears and attacks Hansel.
-A huntsman saves the siblings and takes them to his home for the night, before sending them off to find work the next morning.
-They get lost in the woods and begin to starve.
-Hansel is lured away to a house by the scent of cake, and Gretel pursues him.
-A woman named Holda invites the children in for a meal and allows them stay, in exchange for work.
-Hansel is sent into the woods to practice handling an axe, while Gretel assists with housekeeping.
+The siblings flee and find temporary accommodation for the night, but a ghoulish man appears and attacks Hansel.
+A huntsman saves the children and takes them to his home for the night, before sending them off to find work the next morning.
+They get lost in the woods and, suffering from hunger, are attracted by the scent of baked cake to a hut in the forest, in which a woman named Holda lives.
+She invites the children in for a meal and allows them to stay, in exchange for performing work around the house.
+Hansel is sent into the woods to practice woodcutting with an axe, while Gretel assists with housekeeping.
 Hansel is happy with their new home, but Gretel is suspicious of Holda and troubled by disturbing visions and nightmares.
-Sensing Gretel's abilities, Holda initiates her into witchcraft and teaches her to levitate a broom with flying ointment.
+Sensing Gretel's abilities, Holda initiates her into witchcraft and teaches her to levitate her wooden staff with the aid of flying ointment.